dbt-labs/hub.getdbt.com/CONTRIBUTING.md

     version: 0.3.4
 ```

-Then `dbt deps` will use the JSON in the following locations:
+Then `dbt deps` will use the JSON served from the following locations:
 - `data/packages/tnalpgge/cowsay/index.json`
 - `data/packages/tnalpgge/cowsay/versions/0.3.4.json`